Arthur-Milchior/anki-enhance-main-window/counts.md

 and are not due today.

 ### mature
-Any card already seen with an interval at least 21 days
+Any card already seen with an interval of at least 21 days

 ### young
-Any card already seen with an interval at least one day and at most 20 days
+Any card already seen with an interval of at least one day and at most 20 days

 ## Sum of previous values